joragasudev/joragasudev/README.md

     <tr>
       <td><a href="https://github.com/joragasudev/copi"><b>Copi 🖇️</b></a></td>
       <td><p>A notetaking app where you can copy notes to your clipboard with a single tap/click.</p></td>
       <td><p>I needed to respond quickly and personally to numerous frequently asked questions, but I found that social media platforms either do not offer quick responses or do not function correctly.
-Motivated by this situation, I created an app that allowed me to copy quick responses with just one click, allowing me to answer questions from the community efficiently and fast.</p></td>
+Motivated by this situation, I created an app to copy quick responses with just one click, allowing me to answer questions from the community efficiently and fast.</p></td>
       <td><p>HTML, CSS, JAVASCRIPT, React, IndexedDB, Progressive Web App.</p></td>
     </tr>
     <tr>